 2. You Need Very Little Income and Almost No Assets to Qualify for SSI

 The SSI program screens every Indiana disability applicant for income and assets.
-First, your monthly income must be less than $1,260.
-This includes money you earn as well as other sources.
+First, your monthly household income (whether married or single) must be less than $1,470.
+This includes money you earn as well as unearned income.
 They count things like alimony, child support payments, inheritance, lottery winnings, etc. You must also have less than $2,000 in the bank when you apply.
-But the SSA also looks for jewelry, stocks, bonds, cars or anything you can sell for cash.
+But the SSA also looks for jewelry, stocks, bonds, cars, or anything you can sell for cash.
 These are what the agency calls “countable assets.”
 Some things the SSA won’t count towards that asset limit include:

 - Your house and the land it sits on (if you own it)